Outline of the British Royal Air Force at the end of the Cold War: No. 1 Group

 Tornado GR1A of No. 13 Squadron.

 Harrier GR3 of No. 233 Operational Conversion Unit.

 Jaguar GR1A of No. 6 Squadron (foreground) and No. 41 Squadron (background).

 WE.177 free-fall nuclear bomb (training example), as available for the tactical nuclear strike role.

 No. 1 Group Royal Air Force (1 Gp RAF) was the Royal Air Force group commanded by Air Vice-Marshal (AVM) Charles John Thomson (until February 1989), then AVM Ronald Andrew Fellowes Wilson (from February 1989), headquartered at RAF Upavon in Wiltshire.
 1 Group contained varied aircraft, with the majority being strike aircraft.
-The group's main focus would have been bombing raids on advancing Soviet ground forces in Northern Germany as directed by NATO's Supreme Allied Commander Europe (SAC-E).
+The group's main focus would have been bombing raids on advancing Soviet ground forces in Northern Germany as directed by NATO's Supreme Allied Commander Europe (SACEUR).
 The group fielded six squadrons of bomber aircraft, which could be armed with WE.177 free-fall tactical nuclear bombs, along with aerial refuelling tanker aircraft to ensure that the armed aircraft could deliver nuclear strikes deep inside enemy territory.